lasigeBioTM/BiQA/README.md

-# SciQA corpus
+# BiQA ☕

-This repository contains the code used to generate the SciQA corpus from online forums.
+This repository contains the code used to generate the BiQA corpus from online forums.
 We also include v1 of the corpus.

 ## Getting started